d12frosted/elpa-mirror/gnu/org-transclusion-readme.txt

   • Work with any text file such as program source code, plain text, Markdown, or other Org files

+  • With version 1.4, transclude content over network protocols like `http://' (with [org-transclusion-http]) and `hyper://' (with [hyperdrive-org-transclusion]).
+Splitting `org-transclusion-add' into two parts enables functions in `org-transclusion-add-functions' to be asynchronous.

   • Keep the file system clear of the copies of text content – Org-transclusion tries hard to save only the links to the file system